-With fourteen years of experience under our belt, we have seen countless back-to-school sales and promotions.
+With nearly two decades of experience under our belt, we have seen countless back-to-school sales and promotions.
 In order to give you an accurate forecast on when you will be able to get the best deals on back-to-school shopping, we compiled historical data on all back-to-school sales and deals.

 Specifically, we looked at the popularity of each deal within our community, the volume of deals within a product category and the average price of those deals.
 On a monthly basis, our data set included between 4,100 to 4,400 deals.
 That’s approximately 17,000 deals over the four-month period between July and October.

 While we have provided a handy guide below to help figure out when to start shopping for back-to-school products, here are a few of the highlights:

 1. When shopping for back-to-school clothing and shoes, there’s no better month than August.
 Specifically, prices of apparel deals are about 18 percent lower than September and October.
 Shoes are discounted at an even larger margin, approximately 30 percent cheaper than waiting until September or October.

 2. If you can wait until early October to purchase a new laptop for your student, you will end up saving nearly 10 percent over prices in July and August.
 Obviously, waiting until the Black Friday shopping period would offer even greater savings, but your student would be without a laptop until the end of November.
 Keep an eye on Amazon, Newegg, Dell, HP and Lenovo for the best deals.

 3. Mid to late September is the best time to purchase mobile devices like smartphones, tablets and eReaders.
 Many manufacturers introduce new models prior to the fourth quarter, thus previous generation models are heavily discounted.
 Smartphones are a particularly good buy during September at Best Buy and Amazon, about 15 percent less than other back-to-school shopping months.